Using Python with Panther

 }

-The port number shown above, 9092, can be any available port number, but it must match the one used in the call to debugpy.listen() in appinit.py.
+The port number (9092 in this example) must match the one used in debugpy.listen() inside appinit.py.

 ASCII screen files now support embedded Python code using PYTEXT= directives.
 Converting back to binary does not compile the Python code, which may result in invalid syntax being preserved in the binary screen file.